-For too long, McDonald’s and low-wage employers have made billions of dollars in profit and pushed off costs onto taxpayers, while leaving people like us – the people who do the real work – to struggle to survive.
+McDonald’s and low-wage employers everywhere are making billions of dollars in profit and pushing off costs onto taxpayers, while leaving people like us – the people who do the real work – struggling to survive.

-When we first took the streets, the skeptics called us dreamers – said a $15 wage was “unwinnable.”
+When we first took the streets, the skeptics called us dreamers.
+They said a $15 wage was “unwinnable.”

 Media contact: email@example.com